-Thank you for lacing up with The Michael J. Fox Foundation's (MJFF) Fox Trot 5K Run/Walk Signature Series.
+Thank you for lacing up with The Michael J. Fox Foundation's (MJFF) 5K/10K.
 We rely on the dedication of our community to help us reach our ultimate finish line -- a cure for Parkinson's disease (PD).
-As a Twin Cities Fox Trot participant, you are making a difference: 100 percent of the proceeds you raise go directly to the Foundation’s programs to speed a cure for Parkinson’s disease.
+As a participant, you are making a difference: 100 percent of the proceeds you raise go directly to the Foundation’s programs to speed a cure for Parkinson’s disease.
 Below are a few fun fundraising tips to help you reach your personal and team fundraising goals for your event.

-1. Set a fundraising goal and share with friends and family, so that they can help you reach it!
+1. Set a fundraising goal and share it.
+Let friends and family know your goal so they can help you reach it!

-2. Make the first contribution to yourself to kick-start your fundraising and show supporters that you are personally committed.
+2. Make the first contribution to yourself.
+Kick start your fundraising and show supporters that you are personally committed.

 4. Identify your networks of support.
 Brainstorm people and groups who you know: Your network is bigger than you realize.
-Take time to map out your connections and consider who to reach out to and how, whether through email, social media, mailing a letter or a direct conversation.
+Take time to map out your connections and consider who to reach out to and how, whether through email, social media, or mail.
 Start by thinking about:

 - Friends and family

 Be sure to think outside of your direct connections.
 There are many people whose lives have been affected by Parkinson’s disease and may be interested in supporting you and the cause.

 5. Start with a small fundraising initiative.
 For example, organize a virtual game night, Facebook watch party, online auction, or video conference happy hour.
 Be creative!